Ankle sprain: Causes, signs, and effective treatment options

 • The ankle continues to feel unstable or gives way after several months of conservative treatment.

-Surgery is only considered after non-surgical treatments have failed to restore stability and function to the ankle.
+Surgery is only considered after non-surgical treatments have failed.
 Common procedures include:

-• Ligament repair: The torn ligament is sutured back together to restore its original position and function.
+• Ligament repair or reconstruction: The torn ligaments are sutured back together or reattached to the bone using special tissue anchors to restore its original position and function.

 • Arthroscopy: This minimally invasive procedure allows your surgeon to view and repair the inside of the ankle joint using a small camera and instruments.
 This option may be used to remove damaged tissue or to address other issues in the joint.